damato-design/blog/src/posts/tokens-as-intents.md

 - `feedback-[type]-surface-color`: Describes when the background is used to indicate the status through color.
 This is meant for banners that use the background as the color accent.
 - `feedback-[type]-onsurface-color`: Describes the color to use for elements that appear on the `feedback-[type]-surface-color` such as text and icons.
 - `feedback-[type]-foreground-color`: Describes when the text is used to indicate the status through color.
 An example of this might be error text underneath an input field.
+This color is related to the `box-background-color` in terms of contrast and application.

 A caveat here is that if you attempt to put more complicated experiences within a container which has `feedback-[type]-surface-color`, the related `feedback-[type]-onsurface-color` will have difficulty applying coverage to the elements within.
 The recommendation here is to keep the feedback to text and icons only.